oracle/oci-compute-jenkins-plugin/README.md

 #### Add OCI Credentials

-Oracle Cloud Infrastructure Credentials are required to connect to your Oracle Cloud Infrastructure.
+OCI Credentials are required to connect to your OCI.
 For more information on OCI Credentials and other required keys, please see [Security Credentials](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/credentials.htm).

 You can add these OCI Credentials by navigating to the Jenkins Server console, Credentials, System,  and **Add Credentials**

 *or*

 by navigating to the Jenkins Server console, click Manage Jenkins, then Manage Nodes and Clouds, and  Configure Clouds.
 Click **Add a new cloud** and select **Oracle Cloud Infrastructure Compute**.
 In **Credentials**, click **Add**.

 Once in the New Credentials Screen, select **Oracle Cloud Infrastructure Credentials** from the **Kind** Drop-Down.

 - **Fingerprint** - The Fingerprint for the key pair being used.
+See [How to Get the Key's Fingerprint](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#four) for additional information.
 - **API Key** - The OCI API Signing Private Key.
+See [How to Generate an API Signing Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#two) for additional information.
 - **PassPhrase** - The PassPhrase for the key pair being used.
+See [How to Generate an API Signing Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#two) for additional information.
 - **Tenant Id** - The Tenant OCID.
+See [Where to Get the Tenancy's OCID and User's OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five) for additional information.
 - **User Id** - The OCID of the User whose API signing key you are using.
+See [Where to Get the Tenancy's OCID and User's OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five) for additional information.
 - **Region** - The OCI region to use for all OCI API requests for example, us-phoenix-1.
 - **ID** - An internal unique ID by which these credentials are identified from jobs and other configuration.
 - **Description** - An optional description to help tell similar credentials apart.

-- **Calling Services from an Instance** - You can authorize an instance to make API calls in Oracle Cloud Infrastructure services.
+Separately you can select the **Calling Services from an Instance** option.
+Using this option you can authorize an instance to make API calls in OCI services.
 After you set up the required resources and policies in OCI, an application running on an instance can call OCI public services, removing the need to configure user credentials or a configuration file.
 If using this functionality, then the Jenkins Master is configured to authorize an instance to make API calls in OCI services.
 By checking this Option, only the Tenant Id and Region Fields are required.
-See [Calling Services from an Instance](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm) documentation for additional information.
+See [Calling Services from an Instance](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm) for additional information.

-Click **Verify Credentials** that you can connect successfully to your Oracle Cloud Infrastructure.
+Click **Verify Credentials** that you can connect successfully to your OCI.